 - How MSIs can serve community interests and needs, and meaningfully engage and empower rights-holders.

-This project is funded with a Learn from Innovation Grant from Voice, which is financed by the Ministry of Foreign Affairs of the Netherlands and managed in consortium by Oxfam Novib and Hivos.
+This project was funded with a Learn from Innovation Grant from Voice, which is financed by the Ministry of Foreign Affairs of the Netherlands and managed in consortium by Oxfam Novib and Hivos.